Summer Small Porch And Patio Ideas

 I’ve had this big decorative orb for years!
 I like some type of trellis in a pot of flowers.
 It helps give the pot presence and architectural interest.

 In a few weeks, these flowers will look so much different.
-June is a big growing month for annuals and they will really start to take off!
-We had a cold and wet spring so all the annuals got a late start this year.
+Late May and June are big growing month for annuals and they will really start to take off!
+We’ve had a cold and wet spring so all the annuals got a late start this year.

 One thing I like to do every morning is to put on my apron, stick a pair of snips in the pocket, and take a little walk around my home checking on all the pots of flowers.
 I deadhead the flowers and clip back the leggy plants.
 And I usually cut flowers to bring inside.
 By the end of my morning routine, I have an apron pocket with deadheaded blooms and a handful of flowers to put in a vase.

 This is one of my favorite simple pleasures in life.
 Do you do the same?

 During the hot summer a plant or two might get too stressed by the heat and fade so I replace them.
 This is a great tips for keeping your summer pots and containers looking their best through fall!